vdt/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+We first check the histogram of the lower of image and find the two peaks for the left and right lines.
+Then we use the sliding window method to work our way upwards and find the relevant points in the image which mark the lane.
+Next, we use the np.polyfit() method to fit a second degree polynomial to these points.
+I did this in the fit_polynomials() function.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+Given the detected points, we determine a second degree polynomial that fits these points, and then we calculate the radius of curvature of this polynomial.
+Also, we convert from the pixel space to real space in meters.
+I did this in get_curvature() function.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.